Lemur - Miss Jordan

 Key information about the school week:

-Children will have two PE sessions a week.
-On a Tuesday they will need to bring their P.E kit into school with them in a kit bag.
 On a Friday children will come into school wearing their full PE kit.
 Please ensure that this is weather appropriate.

 Long hair should be tied up and any earrings should be removed or covered with tape.
 Children are encouraged to take responsibility for their own PE belongings.
 Please support your child to do this by ensuring that all of their clothing is fully named and by practising some of the skills needed i.e. buttons/zips/etc. at home to promote their independence.